 We have a thing for old clocks.
 They are just so artistic and interesting – like they have their own little heartbeat.
 So, we were psyched when we saw our pass could get us into a museum with dozens of different clocks.

-Since many of the other tourists stayed toward the windmills, we were all alone as we wandered through this peaceful place.
+Since many of the other tourists stayed toward the windmills, we were all alone as we wandered through the Zaanse Time Museum.
 Getting to look inside them to see how they ticked, and marveling at the intricate details was more fun than I thought it could be.
-But, this sincerely was one of our favorite places in Zaanse Schans.
+But, this sincerely was one of our favorite places on our day trip to Zaanse Schans.

 Bakery Museum & Treat Break